Metagenomic Analysis using Phylogenetic Placement -- A Review of the First Decade: Phylogenetic Placement

-Recently, a number of methods were introduced that do not rely on aligning query sequences to a reference MSA.
-Such methods are not based on the ML framework and instead utilize concepts from distance-based phylogenetic inference, and $k$-mer based approaches.
-In addition, some of these recent methods also do not require a reference MSA as input \citep{Balaban2019,Blanke2021}.
-However, as these methods still require a reference tree, computing a reference MSA may still be needed.
+\paragraph{Ancestral-Reconstruction-Based Placement} Recently, multiple methods were introduced that do not rely on aligning query sequences to a reference MSA.
+The first such group of methods is based on reconstructing ancestral states at interior nodes of the reference tree, again using an ML framework.
+From these ancestral sequences, $k$-mers are generated and associated with the branches of the reference tree.
+Subsequently, phylogenetic placement is performed by comparing the constituent $k$-mers of a QS with the set of $k$-mers indexing the reference tree branches, thereby obviating the need for QS alignment.
+This is the general approach used in both \toolname{RAPPAS} \citep{Linard2018} and \toolname{LSHplace} \citep{Brown2012}.

-The first method that did not require QS alignment is \toolname{RAPPAS} \citep{Linard2018}.
-For a given reference tree and MSA, it constructs a database of $k$-mers that associates each $k$-mer to a set of branches of the reference tree.
-Once this database is constructed, placement of a QS only involves a lookup of the constituent $k$-mers of the QS in the database.
-However it should be noted that using this procedure, distal and pendant branch lengths of a given RT branch are determined upon creation of the database, meaning that all QSs on a given branch have the same fixed location. \toolname{RAPPAS} however does produce multiple placements per QS and calculates a confidence measure akin to the LWR, yielding a distribution for placing a single QS onto different branches of the tree.
+It should be noted that using this procedure, distal and pendant branch lengths of a given RT branch are determined during the association of $k$-mers with RT branches, meaning that all placements on a given branch have the same fixed location.
+This means that an additional step to conduct branch length optimization that is not directly offered by \toolname{RAPPAS} or \toolname{LSHplace} may be required to obtain more realistic placement branch lengths. \toolname{RAPPAS} however does produce multiple placements per QS and calculates a confidence measure akin to the LWR, yielding a distribution for placing a single QS onto different branches of the tree.